-Kauffman is now launching the African and Black American Studies program which, according to the Los Angeles Times, aims to “support a distinguished scholar with a concentration in the study of the peoples and cultures of Africa and the African diaspora.”
+Kauffman is now launching the African and Black American Studies program, which, according to the Los Angeles Times, aims to “support a distinguished scholar with a concentration in the study of the peoples and cultures of Africa and the African diaspora.”

 Regarding the feedback she has had since making the announcement, Kauffman stated, “I have only received love.”
 “It has been incredible.
 I was surprised to a certain extent because I did not expect the news to be so wide.
-I have received an outpouring of emails, texts, and posts that have been nothing but supportive.
-I’ve gotten a lot of ‘It’s about time’.
+I have received an outpouring of emails, texts, and posts that have been supportive.
+I’ve gotten a lot of ‘It’s about time.
 Not in a bad way.
 It’s just people acknowledging that it was long overdue.”

 2 thoughts on “FRIENDS Creator Donates $4 Million due to ‘Guilt’ Over Show’s Lack of Diversity”